Course Information and Policies

 Which Section of 3700 Is This?

 All of them.
-There are three sections of CS 3700 in Fall 2021.
+There are three sections of CS 3700 in Spring 2022.
 All three sections will be covering the same material, following the same schedule (roughly), using the same homeworks and projects, and sharing the same TAs.

-In accordance with Northeastern policies for Fall 2021, all three sections of CS 3700 will be taught in person.
+In accordance with Northeastern policies for Spring 2022, all three sections of CS 3700 will be taught in person.
 Students are expected to attend classes in person, unless Northeastern changes their policies due to evolving situation with the COVID-19 Delta variant.

 All homeworks and projects will be available online, can be completed entirely online, and will be turned in online.
 More details on homeworks and projects is available below.